- ID ONLINE offers an extensive and free online programme of classes and creative sessions to artists during the global Covid_19 pandemic

 - ID’s programme is suspended on 16 March due to Covid-19 pandemic

 - ID welcomes new co-Chairs Sara Reed and Nicky Childs.
-Sue Davies steps down as Chair and remains a Trustee
+Susan Davies steps down as Chair and remains a Trustee

-- Gitta Wigro steps down as co-director after 7 successful years.
-Nikki Tomlinson takes up the role of co-director working alongside Heni Hale
+- Gitta Wigro steps down in February as co-director after 7 successful years.
+Nikki Tomlinson takes up the role of co-director in March, working alongside Heni Hale

 - Claudia Tonietto replaces Clare Brzezicki as Administrator.
 Clare Brzezicki joins the group of ID Ambassadors